Esri/arcgis-maps-sdk-kotlin-samples/show-location-history/README.md

 ## How it works

-1. Request location permission from the Android operating system.
-2. Create a graphics overlay to show each point and another graphics overlay to display the route polyline.
+1. Create a graphics overlay to show each point and another graphics overlay to display the route polyline.
-3. Create a `SimulatedLocationDataSource` and initialize it with a polyline.
+2. Create a `SimulatedLocationDataSource` and initialize it with a polyline.
 Start the `SimulatedLocationDataSource` to begin receiving location updates.
-4. Use `LocationChanged` on the `simulatedLocationDataSource` to get location updates.
+3. Use `LocationChanged` on the `simulatedLocationDataSource` to get location updates.
-5. On location updates, store that location, display the location as a point on the map, and recreate the route polyline.
+4. On location updates, store that location, display the location as a point on the map, and recreate the route polyline.:q

 ## Relevant API